Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 Provide them with skills or strategies to help them manage situations.
 They might practice some things they could ask friends (if they are worried about talking to people in a social situation) or do a practice run (if they are going somewhere new, like a daycare).
 You can also give them coping skills, like having a small comfort item in their pocket to help them feel calm and learning calm breathing or mindfulness strategies.

-Is It Shyness, or Is It Something Else?
+Is It Shyness or Something Else?

 Both an autistic and shy kid might find the same situations uncomfortable.
 However, a child with autism might have difficulty reading social cues, play differently, or not be interested in social interaction.
 This differs from a shy kid who often wants these things or is capable but avoids them due to discomfort.
 Shyness is about a child’s temperament, but autism is a neurodevelopmental disorder.12